 Launch, Watch and Learn!

-After the creativity of writing the ad and developing a landing page, we are back to the technical side of Google Ads.
+After the creativity of writing the ad and developing a landing page, we are back to the technical side of the nonprofit guide to Google Ads.
 Identifying and reviewing your KPIs daily is essential to the success of your campaigns.
 Keep track of your conversions, look for trends, and make adjustments based on your findings.

 You will need to be diligent – Is your ad written in a way that is getting clicks?
 Is your bidding strategy working for you?
 Is one ad working better than another, telling you to reallocate funds from one ad to another?